stac-extensions/accuracy/README.md

 | accuracy:geometric_rmse       | number | Radial root mean square error (rRMSE), in meters. |
 | accuracy:measurement_relative | number | The measurement relative uncertainty, in the measured units. |
 | accuracy:measurement_absolute | number | The measurement absolute uncertainty, in the measured units. |

+*At least one of the fields must be specified.*

 ## Contributing